-A modern organization’s biggest fear around insider threats is data leakage exposing intellectual property, customer information and other regulated data.
-We see this in the news over and over again; organizations experience data loss in a variety of ways and the consequences can be far-reaching.
+A modern organisation’s biggest fear around insider threats is data leakage exposing intellectual property, customer information and other regulated data.
+We see this in the news over and over again; organisations experience data loss in a variety of ways and the consequences can be far-reaching.
 Yet finding ways to prevent data leaks that are driven by insiders, whether negligent, malicious or compromised is still a challenge.

-But to learn how to prevent data leaks, organizations first need to understand what a data leak is, how it can happen and how users can do better.
+But to learn how to prevent data leaks, organisations first need to understand what a data leak is, how it can happen and how users can do better.

 What is a Data Leak?

 A data leak is the release of sensitive data or information outside the organisation.
 This sensitive data may be related to user information, intellectual property (IP), payment information in critical systems or account credentials.

 A data leak can involve both physical and electronic data, but data stored on the internet and user devices is a more modern concern.
 Leaks can also be intentional or unintentional, as explained below.

 Intentional vs. Unintentional Data Leaks

 An intentional data leak is defined as the malicious act of obtaining and sharing sensitive data outside of an organisation.
 Cyber criminals and external threat actors can target organisations’ sensitive data in an intentional cyberattack, first entering an organisation’s network or endpoints and finally exfiltrating the information they are after.
 Verizon’s 2021 Data Breach Investigations Report (DBIR) found that 85% of breaches involved a human element.

 Intentional data leaks can also be initiated by someone inside the organisation.
 These are referred to as malicious insider threats.
 As employees or other authorised users within an organisation, insiders often work with sensitive data and information in their daily jobs.
 In this case, the intentional and malicious data leak is meant to cause harm to the organisation.